FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/storm-drainer-editor/Storm Drain.rst

 Rating tables define the flow at a given depth.
 They are used for headwalls.
 There are two methods for building rating tables.
-`Method 1 <#method-1.-create-with-the-flo-2d-plugin>`__ uses the plugin to build the tables.
+`Method 1 <#method-1.-create-with-the-flo-2d-plugin>`__ uses the Plugin to build the tables.
 This method is good if only a few tables are required.
 `Method 2 <#method-2.-import-multiple-tables>`__ imports tables from a text file.
 This method is better if many tables are required.

 Method 1.
-Create with the FLO-2D plugin
+Create with the FLO-2D Plugin
 ----------------------------------------

 1. Set up the rating